hadarwayn/MonthyHallProblemSimulation/Readme.txt

 What the Program does:

+The programs asks the user to select how many games to run.
-Simulate 200,000 games of the Monty Hall Problem 100,000 games where player stays with first choice 100,000 games where player switches doors
+If the user selected 200,000 games to simulate in the Monty Hall Problem:
+100,000 games where player stays with first choice 100,000 games where player switches doors
 Show win percentages for both strategies